What’s the impact on the discount rate used in testing non-current assets for impairment?

 Where should climate-related matters be reflected – in the cash flows or in the discount rate?

-In our experience, the preferred approach in valuation practice is generally to reflect the impact of climate-related matters in the cash flows, rather than in the discount rate, whenever possible.
+In valuation practice, the impact of climate-related matters is generally reflected in the cash flows rather than in the discount rate, whenever possible.
 This may not be possible when cash flow projections relate to circumstances or events outside the company’s control and there is no data or evidence to support them.
 [IFRS 13.61, B12]

 If sufficient data is not available, or it is not possible to reliably quantify the impact of climate-related matters on the cash flows, adjustments to the discount rate may need to be considered.
 These adjustments may be made if they can be supported.
 Methods that may be used to support such adjustments include: